 Harry is a member of the INQUEST lawyers’ group.

-Recent cases that Harry has assisted with include representing a family in an Article 2 inquest where their loved one had passed away shortly after having been released from prison into unsuitable accommodation without adequate care and support.
+Recent cases that Harry has assisted with includes representing a family in an Article 2 inquest, where their loved one had passed away shortly after having been released from prison into unsuitable accommodation, without adequate care and support.
+Harry also represented a family in another Article 2 inquest, where the police made written admissions, and the jury found that the failures of the police possibly caused the death of the deceased.

 Contact Harry